wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-sensitivity-labels/includes/2-examine-requirements-create-sensitivity-label.md

 Instead of using the default roles, you can create a new role group and add either Sensitivity Label Administrator or Organization Configuration roles to this group.
 For a read-only role, use Sensitivity Label Reader.

 These permissions are required only to create and configure sensitivity labels and their label policies.
 They aren't required to apply the labels in apps or services.
-If additional permissions are needed for specific configurations that relate to sensitivity labels, those permissions will be listed in their respective documentation instructions.
+If other permissions are needed for specific configurations that relate to sensitivity labels, those permissions will be listed in their respective documentation instructions.

 ## Knowledge check